SoyGema/Tensorflow_CodeLab_Wide-Deep_learning/README.md

 ## FAQ
 1. Do I need to know a lot about Tensorflow for running into this codelab?
 No, you should have a basic understanding of datascience, variable modeling and neural nets.
 The architecture is clearly defined
+2. Wich Neural Network Model are you using for the codelab?
+We are using wide+deep learning model that combines the benefits of memorization+generalization
+3. Can I commit or colaborate?
+Surething.
+We are looking for improvement in the following areas :
+      A. Getting more accurate data.
+If you are passionate about Game of Thrones and want to give us a hand with the dataset, you are more than wellcome.
+      B.Code .
+Yes, we would like to get more semantic and better with the code.
+Please don´t hesitate to push/commit in this journey
+      C. Feedback.
+We have create a feedback form that you can find at the end of the codelab.
+Please feel free to colaborate.